-6.8 Religion and religious belief
+6.8 Religion and belief

 The WI is non-sectarian meaning that we are not connected or affiliated with any particular religion or religious belief.
 We therefore welcome both women who belong to an organised religion or have religious beliefs, and women who do not.
+Please remember that people may hold beliefs that do not fall into 'organised religion' such as 'spiritual'.
+The Protected Characteristics under the Equality Act also includes 'beliefs' as a wider concept.